expo/create-react-native-app/README.md

 * **One Build Tool**: If you just want to get started with React Native, you shouldn't need to install Xcode, Android Studio, NDKs, or mess with environment variables.
 * **No Lock-In**: You can always "eject" to your own build setup if you need to write custom native code or modify how your app is built.

+## Support and Contact

+If you're having issues with Create React Native App, please make sure:

+* The issue is not covered in the [Getting Started](https://github.com/react-community/create-react-native-app#getting-started) or [User Guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) documentation
+* There is not already an [open issue](https://github.com/react-community/create-react-native-app/issues) for your particular problem

+If you've checked the documentation and currently open issues, please either open a new GitHub issue, [find @dika10sune on Twitter](https://twitter.com/dika10sune), or ping `dikaiosune` on [Reactiflux](https://www.reactiflux.com/)'s #react-native channel on Discord. **Please do not DM or email project maintainers directly**, as it's very important that support takes place in public locations where others can benefit from the conversation.

 ## Limitations and Capabilities

 The main limitation of a Create React Native App project is that it must be written in pure JavaScript and not have any dependencies which rely on custom native code (i.e. ones which require running `react-native link` to work).
 This allows the projects to load directly on a phone without native compilation, and also means that it's not necessary to install or use Android Studio or Xcode.